Just five miles from Los Angeles International Airport is one of the best beach communities in all of America.

-- If you want to live like a local go to Becker’s Bakery and grab a sandwich to eat down on the beach or pier.
-Be sure to pick up some cookies or a maple bacon cupcake.
+- If you want to live like a local go to Becker’s Bakery and grab a sandwich to eat down on the beach or pier or an Acai Bowl from Paradise Bowls.

 If you happen to be in town on a Tuesday in the middle of the day, go to the Farmers Market (13th Street & Morningside Drive).
 Buy some fresh fruit and ask to try the spicy tempha from Dave’s Korean food.

 - Rock ‘N Fish (120 Manhattan Beach Blvd; Tel: 310-379-9900) is always busy so you’ll need a reservation Thursday-Sunday.
 It’s great for steaks, seafood and Navy Grogs.

 - Fonz’s (1017 Manhattan Ave; Tel: 310-376-1536), another steak and seafood restaurant filled with mostly locals.

 - Manhattan Beach Brewery (124 Manhattan Beach Blvd; Tel: 310-798-2744) serves casual California cuisine.